 Copyright © 2026 Michael A. Brown

-Fathers, Irenaeus stands out as one whose legacy included, among other things, an
+the Early Fathers, Irenaeus stands out as one whose legacy included, among

-his work Against Heresies, we can discern the outline of eschatological
+study of his seminal work Against Heresies, we can discern the outline

-events as he understood them, supported by copious references to the
+of eschatological events as he understood them, supported by copious references

-it becomes clear that Irenaeus’ eschatology bears many of the hallmarks of what
+believer, it becomes clear that Irenaeus’ eschatology bears the hallmarks of

 facts that he distinguished between the different